DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 Use carefully.

 # Bugs

-Qt may sometimes complain about recursive call when clicking the Load button in the configuration dialog.
-This has no bearing on actual work of the program, as Qt makes sure to detect these calls and stop them.
-This may happen if the Load button is clicked too fast.

 No others are known to the author.
 But the modification was rather significant and there are always possibilites something went wrong in secret.